Mont Cenis Pass Railway: Further developments

 The Cail locomotives arrived in winter 1869/70.
 This enabled them to run freight trains on a regular basis.
 Traffic included coal and materials for the tunnel entrance at Bardonècchia.
-In the AGM on 10 February 1870 the board were unable to promise during 1870 to pay interest to bondholders or shareholders as traffic was still below expectations.
+In the AGM on 10 February 1870, the board were unable to promise during 1870 to pay interest to bondholders or shareholders, as traffic was still below expectations.

-In July 1870 there was a petition to wind up the company and J. A. Longridge was appointed provisional liquidator.
-The railway continued to run but trade was hampered by the Franco-Prussian War and the revolution in September.
-Paris was a major source of traffic and the siege of Paris reduced traffic by two thirds.
+In July 1870, there was a petition to wind up the company, and J. A. Longridge was appointed provisional liquidator.
+The railway continued to run, but trade was hampered by the Franco-Prussian War and the revolution in September.
+Paris was a major source of traffic, and the siege of Paris reduced traffic by two thirds.

 The tunnel breakthrough took place on Christmas Day 1870.
-The first train ran through the tunnel on 16 Sep 1871.
-The tunnel service started on 16 October 1871 and the MCR service ended on the previous day.
+The first train ran through the tunnel on 16 September 1871.
+The tunnel service started on 16 October 1871, and the MCR service ended on the previous day.
 The MCR began to run at a loss in 1871.
-They applied to the Italian government for a subsidy but this was refused.
-At the same time they could not stop the service because of the concession agreement.
+They applied to the Italian government for a subsidy, but this was refused.
+At the same time, they could not stop the service because of the concession agreement.

 Review

-During the life of the railway: no passenger met with an accident; in December 1869 two men were killed when a freight train was derailed; in 1868 an employee was thrown from a train and killed.
-In September 1870, Fell reported to the British Association that: trains had travelled 200,000 miles and carried 100,000 passengers; the Indian Mail had never missed a connection and had taken 30 hours less than before; the journey time from Paris to Turin had been cut by one night.
+During the life of the railway, no passenger met with an accident, but in December 1869, two men were killed when a freight train was derailed, and in 1868, an employee was thrown from a train and killed.
+In September 1870, Fell reported to the British Association that trains had travelled 200,000 miles and carried 100,000 passengers, the Indian Mail had never missed a connection and had taken 30 hours less than before, and the journey time from Paris to Turin had been cut by one night.
 The MCR had proved the value of Fell's new system.